ahmadnuraziz/qcomputing/README.md

 # Quantum Computing
 This project is about quantum computing simulation that is qubit generator and quantum gates on qubit states.
-Quantum gates only for single, two, and three-qubit.
-But we can make an n-qubit state simply.
 Then I use qubit generator and quantum gates to construct one of Bell State.

 ## Qubit State
    - |0> as matrix [1,0]